 Do not conform to the pattern of this world, but BE TRANSFORMED by the renewing of your mind.
 Then you will be able to test and approve what God’s will is–his good, pleasing and perfect will.
 Romans 12:2

 In Progressive Christianity, Christians are supposedly called to “Walk fully in the path of Jesus, without denying the legitimacy of other paths God may provide humanity.”
 This is a sympathetic pluralism that directly defies the claims of Christ to be the only way to the Father (John 14:6).
 Furthermore there is an idolatrous component rooted in the “sacredness of everything.”
 We see a terms like “love” being culturally reinterpreted to “tolerance”, abortion is culturally reframed as a way of “loving women.”
 And acceptance of the practice of homosexuality is “loving your neighbor.”
 While Christians do support love of all people, one of the ways Jesus best loved people was by telling them the truth- that they were in danger of the wrath of God.
 This continues to be a necessary ministry of the church to the world.
-Several podcasts which I will not name that appear and are named as Christian podcasts are actually very progressive in theology.
+Several podcasts are named as Christian podcasts are actually very progressive in theology.
 You need to be careful.

 The Source: Progressive Christianity is false teaching born out of “the church” but rooted in fear.
 In fear that the “God of the Bible” may not actually seem “loving” by today’s standards, progressives (who might not even call themselves progressive) have subtly twisted the Christian faith into an intellectual religion of false comfort of inclusivity and pluralism.
 We see a blatant distrust of the Bible as either inspired by God or as a reliable historical document.
 You sometimes hear progressive Christians say things like, “The Bible is not from God, but is only a human book expressing people’s experience of God.”
 Or you’ll hear, “This is what the apostle Paul says, but what did Jesus say?”
 The assumption behind both is that we get to use our sense of justice to judge which parts of the Bible are true and authoritative based upon our 21st century, Western sensibilities.
 Doubt is not seen as an enemy of faith but something to be engaged.
 Certainty is a sin.
 Humans can decide for themselves what is good and evil and judge God, the scriptures, and theology out of that false authority.